taoshidev/proprietary-trading-network/docs/validator.md

 ```

 - Replace `YOUR_API_KEY_HERE` with your actual TwelveData API key.
 - Obtain an API key by signing up at TwelveData's website.
-The free tier is sufficient for testnet usage.
-For mainnet applications, an Enterprise tier subscription is required to stay in consensus due to improved SLAs over the other tiers.

 4. Run the `run.sh` script, which will run your validator and pull the latest updates as they are issued.